 If a teacher asks for help in finding appropriate engaging tasks, the leader might refer the teacher to an online resource such as this:

 Teachers and instructional leaders discuss these goals together and keep them at the forefront of the discussion during planning meetings.
-Administrators will need to be intentional about these conversations, keeping teachers focused on individual goals, and paying attention to other important elements that may be affecting planning.
+Administrators and those in math leadership roles will need to be intentional about these conversations, keeping teachers focused on individual goals, and paying attention to other important elements that may be affecting planning.
 Using the tool below will help focus the conversations.

 Join me for the next post in this series when we explore what to expect when visiting the math classroom and post-visit conversations with teachers.

 Special thanks to Janeal Maxfield and Cristina Charney from North Thurston Public Schools and to Kirsten Danisavich from Worcester County Public Schools for their contributions to the tools and strategies for math leaders discussed in this blog.
 Thank you to Dr. Tammy Heflebower, contributing author to Becoming a Reflective Teacher, for helping to confirm and clarify my thoughts about supporting teacher growth.

 Click HERE for the downloadable resources for this article!